-The Independent Voice for Conservative Values telling it like it is!
+The Independent Voice for Conservative Values

-Less Gov is the Best Gov, Because Less Government is the Best Government!
+Less Government is the Best Government

-The Crippling Legacy of Slavery
+The Crippling Legacy of Slavery and How America's Original Sin

-How America's Original Sin of Slavery Still Affects Us Today
+Still Affects Us Today

-Slavery was a horrible price for Africans to pay in order to come to the New World.
-In the 17th and 18th centuries, some Americans might have thought that it really wasn't so bad, and that Colored people actually needed the White man to look after them and take care of them.
-I have learned that human beings can justify almost anything... almost any sin imaginable, including murder and genocide.
-Today some people might still argue that since indentured servitude was quite common back in those days that slavery really wasn't such a bad thing.
-They might tell you that it was just the price of admission to America for Black people.
+It was every bit as much of an injury to their collective consciousness as it was to their souls as individuals.
+In the 17th and 18th Centuries some Americans might have thought that slavery wasn't really so bad.
+They might have believed that "colored" people needed "the White man" to take care of them, but I have learned that people can justify almost anything...
+People can overlook any sin imaginable including theft, murder, and genocide.
+Some people may try to argue that since indentured servitude was common in those days therefore slavery really wasn't so bad.
+They might try to convince themselves that it was just the price of admission that Blacks had to pay to come to America.

-"A journalist has no better friend than the truth." - Scott Rohter
+A journalist has no better friend than the truth." - Scott Rohter